Is this a Photo Contest?

 What's the Difference Between Wabi Kusa, Paludarium and Riparium?
 I'm So Confused!

 You and me both!
 But we have a document summarizing the differences, just for you!

 What are the Awards?

-Ribbons and cash for first, second, and third place in each category, plus best of show and most innovative.
+Cash and a paper certificate for first, second, and third place in each category, plus best of show and most innovative.
 Cash awards will be made via PayPal, to the e-mail address registered for the aquascaper.